Rarvelom/Proyecto-de-Transfer-Learning/README.md

 # Proyecto-de-Transfer-Learning
 Transfer learning project developed as part of the AI ​​bootcamp.
 We applied fine-tuning techniques to pre-trained models to solve a real-world problem using a small dataset.
 The goal is to demonstrate how to repurpose existing models to achieve effective results in a short period of time.

-# Transfer Learning Project - [Art Classifier]
+# Transfer Learning Project - Art Classifier

 This project was developed as part of the Transfer Learning module of an Artificial Intelligence bootcamp.
 Over the course of three days, our team applied fine-tuning techniques on a pre-trained model to address a specific problem that we are passionate about.

 ## Project Objective

-To develop a Transfer Learning-based model to [insert clear and concise objective here, such as: detect emotions in tweets, classify diseased plant leaves, recognize facial expressions, etc.].
+To develop a Transfer Learning-based model to classify artworks by artistic style using a subset of the WikiArt dataset.
+The goal is to accurately identify the style of a given painting (e.g., Impressionism, Surrealism, Cubism, etc.) using a dataset and a pre-trained model.
 ## Motivation

 We believe that leveraging pre-trained models democratizes the use of artificial intelligence by enabling complex problem-solving even with limited data.
-This project allowed us to explore this potential and better understand how to adapt existing models to new tasks.
+This project allowed us to explore this potential and better understand how to adapt existing models to new tasks in a resource-efficient way, especially in artistic and cultural domains.

 ## Methodology

 1. **Problem and Dataset Selection**
-   - Problem: [Brief description]
+   - Problem: Image classification of artworks by artistic style.
-   - Dataset: [Name and source of the dataset]
+   - Dataset: WikiArt dataset (subset).
-   - Number of classes: [X]
+   - Number of classes: 10 styles.
-   - Approximate samples per class: [~N]
+   - Approximate samples per class: ~200-300.

 2. **Selected Pre-trained Model**
-   - Model: [e.g., BERT, MobileNetV2, EfficientNet, etc.]
+   - Model: MobileNetV2.
-   - Source: [HuggingFace / TensorFlow Hub / PyTorch Hub / etc.]
+   - Source: Tensorflow Hub.

 3. **Adaptations and Fine-tuning**
-   - Custom classification layers
+   - Added custom classification layers on top of the base model.
-   - Fine-tuning strategy
-   - Data augmentation (if applicable)
+   - Fine-tuned the last few layers of MobileNetV2.
+   - Applied data augmentation techniques (rotation, flipping, zooming) to increase robustness and reduce overfitting.

 ## Tools and Technologies

-- Python
+- Python.
-- TensorFlow or PyTorch
+- TensorFlow / Keras.
-- HuggingFace Transformers (for NLP projects)
+- Google Colab.
 - scikit-learn
-- Google Colab or Jupyter Notebook
 - Matplotlib / Seaborn for visualizations

 ## Expected Results

-- Validation accuracy: [e.g., 85%]
+- Validation accuracy: 85%.
-- Loss and accuracy curves
+- Loss and accuracy curves during training.
-- Confusion matrix
+- Confusion matrix on validation data.
-- Error analysis
+- Sample prediction results and error analysis.

 ## Conclusions

-- Advantages of Transfer Learning in low-data scenarios
-- Challenges encountered and how they were addressed
+- Advantages: Transfer Learning allowed us to obtain high performance with limited data and compute resources.
+- Challenges: Class imbalance and visual similarity between styles and overfitting on some classes due to limited data.
-- Potential next steps with more time or data
+- Potential next steps with more time or data:
+      - Incorporate more samples or balance the dataset.
+      - Explore other architectures.
+      - Deploy the model as a web app for public interaction.

 ## Repository Structure

 ## 📁 Estructura del repositorio
-├── data/ # Datos de entrenamiento/validación
+├── data/ # Training and validation data.

-├── notebooks/ # Notebooks del proceso completo
+├── notebooks/ # Google Colab.

-├── models/ # Pesos del modelo fine-tuned (si aplica)
+├── models/ # Fine-tuned model weights (if applicable).

-├── src/ # Código fuente
+├── src/ # Source code (e.g, preprocessing, model training).

-├── README.md # Este archivo
+├── README.md # This file.

 ## 👥 Team